kiryha/gpt_api/README.md

 ##### Chat GPT UI example
 ###### How to run
 Download and unzip repository to your local folder.
-Alternatively, can install "GitHub Desktop" application and clone this repo to your local drive.

 Create open_api_key.py file next to chat_gpt.py and record you API key there: